US death toll from COVID-19 hits 900,000, sped by omicron

 Just 64% of the population is fully vaccinated, or about 212 million Americans, according to the Centers for Disease Control and Prevention.

-He lamented that most of the deaths happened after the vaccine gained authorization.ADVERTISEMENT

-Nor is COVID-19 finished with the United States: Jha predicted the U.S. will reach 1 million deaths by April.
+Nor is COVID-19 finished with the United States: Jha said the U.S. could reach 1 million deaths by April.

-“I think it’s important for us not to be numbed.
-Each one of those numbers is someone,” said the Rev. Gina Anderson-Cloud, senior pastor of Fredericksburg United Methodist Church in Virginia.
-“Those are mothers, fathers, children, our elders.”
+Among the dead is Susan Glister-Berg, 53, of Sterling Heights, Michigan, whose children had to take her off a ventilator just before Thanksgiving after COVID-19 ravaged her lungs and kidneys.

+“She’s always cared more about people than she did herself.
+She always took care of everyone,” said a daughter, Hali Fortuna.
+“That’s how we all describe her: She cared for everyone.
+Very selfless.”

+Glister-Berg, a smoker, was in poor health, and was apparently unvaccinated, according to her daughter.
+Fortuna just got the booster herself.

+“We all want it to go away.
+I personally don’t see it going away anytime soon,” she said.
+“I guess it’s about learning to live with it and hoping we all learn to take care of each other better.”

-The milestone came as omicron is loosening its grip on the country.
+The latest bleak milestone came as omicron is loosening its grip on the country.

-New cases per day day have plunged by almost half since mid-January, when they hit a record-shattering peak of more than 800,000.

 Also, the number of Americans in the hospital with COVID-19 has declined 15% since mid-January to about 124,000.

-But deaths are still running high at more than 2,400 per day on average, the most since last winter.
-And they are on the rise in at least 35 states, reflecting the lag time between when victims become infected and when they succumb.
+Deaths are still running high at more than 2,400 per day on average, the most since last winter.
+And they are on the rise in at least 35 states, reflecting the lag between when victims become infected and when they succumb.

 Still, public health officials have expressed hope that the worst of omicron is coming to an end.
 While they caution that things could still go bad again and dangerous new variants could emerge, some places are already talking about easing precautions.